 We encourage our children to pursue a healthy lifestyle, aside from having a duty to inform them about healthy eating and living in the Science curriculum.
-As a holder of the Healthy Schools Award, there are a few guidelines regarding the food children may bring to school.

 - We do not allow children to bring sweets to school and children may not eat crisps on the playground